lnkl26/capstone/Sprint Folders/Sprint 1 Documentation/JJaCL_Requirements.md

 ## Non-Functional Requirements

-*Describe any constraints or cross-cutting characteristics of the system in a manner that is clear, specific, and testable.
-Each requirement should have a unique identifier (e.g. NF1, NF2,..).
-Only present those which are applicable to your system.
-Categories include but are not limited to:*

-Security

-Reliability

-Usability

-Cross-Platform Compatibility

-Accuracy

 | No. | Category | Description |
 | :---- | :---- | :---- |
 | NF1 | Usability | The system will have an intuitive and minimalistic UI, so that at least 80%  of new users will be able to create a task within 2 minutes of opening the app (based on usability testing). |